Illumina/strelka/docs/userGuide/trainingSomaticEmpiricalScore.md

 ## Step 3: Calculate Scores

-Given a trained model any set of TP/FP variants can be scored to evaluated the trained model.
-In this example the training data itself is used is used for simplicity, although independent test data should be used for more accurate evaluation in a real training scenario.
+Given a trained model any labeled testing data can be scored.
+In this example the training data itself is used as the test data for simplicity.
+Independent test data should be used for more accurate evaluation in a real training scenario.

 ```
 python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/somatic/bin/evs_evaluate.py \